NateOlson17/trp-fms/README.md

 ## GENERAL

--useMemo?
+-Memoize components?
--Separate _layout useEffect hook by container, don't pull entire DB on change and make initial pull for all-access info on splash screen for load times.
-Store sub objects by key in DB, such as Technician on gig etc, instead of storing full object which can change, look up actual object as needed.
-Set up 'awaiting' on data pulldown.
+-Store sub objects by key in DB, such as Technician on gig etc, instead of storing full object which can change, look up actual object as needed.
+Make sure that objects are created on init from raw data pulled down from DB.
 -Improve FlatList performance (<https://reactnative.dev/docs/optimizing-flatlist-configuration>) -Login via Technician object, pass user Technician object and online status as Context.
 Use this context to disable certain features.
 Set up firebase rules accordingly
--Port to web
 -Update DB content
--General code/styling/syntax cleanup

 ## INVENTORY SCREEN